 Gunsight Pass is a high mountain pass at an elevation of 3.692m (12,112ft) above the sea level, located in the Gunnison National Forest, in Colorado, USA.
+This high alpine road is brutal with loose rock and an even steeper hike a bike near the end.
 It's one of the highest mountain roads of Colorado.

 Located in Gunnison County, the road to reach the pass is stunning.
 It’s called Gunsight Pass Road and is gravel and rocky.
+It’s an old mining road.
 Practically the whole trail is a series of switchbacks up Red Lady Mountain and into Redwell Basin.
-Avalanches, heavy snowfalls and landslides can occur anytime and can sometimes block some sections of the road, being extremely dangerous due to frequent patches of ice.
-The Gunsight Pass 4x4 road climbs for about 6.5 miles until it turns into a singletrack trail.
+Gunsight Pass 4x4 road climbs for about 6.5 miles until it turns into a singletrack trail.
 That climb up Gunsight is pretty good until a little over 11,500 or so.
 There, the road became loose powder with loose rocks.
 The singletrack trail continues on to cross the 12,090' Gunsight Pass.
 There is no way to actually drive over the pass, or even to the top of the pass.
 The last two large switchbacks of this trail are closed to ATV’s and 4×4′s because it is no longer safe to drive on.
 So if you are looking to get up to or over the pass, you will need to use a mountain bike or plan on a bit of hiking.

 Pic: Eric Yackel